kunkun111/kunkun111.github.io/_pages/about.md

 Recent News:
 ======
+* 2025--We have a paper accepted by "*IEEE Transactions on Knowledge and Data Engineering*".
+Congratulations!

+* 2025--We have a paper accepted by  *ISKE 2025* conference.
+Congratulations!

 * 2025--We have a special session "*Advances in Spatio-temporal Data Mining: Methods and Applications*" in the *ISKE 2025* conference.
 Congratulations!